 Let’s take a look back at the way the house looked in Mrs. Doubtfire and then you can check out the listing to see how it looks today.

 Note: There are Amazon affiliate links in this post that may earn me commission.

 The “Mrs. Doubtfire” House in Pacific Heights

-The front door in the movie was a different one, painted white:
+The front door in the movie was painted white (below):

 The listing says: